 Texas Sexual Assault Survivors’ Study (2020-2022)

-IDVSA and BBR are conducting a study of services, gaps, and accessibility for Texas sexual assault survivors as a required component of House Bill 1590, passed in the 86th legislative session.
+IDVSA and BBR conducted a two-part study on services, gaps, and accessibility for Texas sexual assault survivors as a required component of House Bill 1590, passed in the 86th legislative session.

 Snapshot: A Closer Look at Sexual Assault Case Characteristics in Texas (2019-2021)

 Most reported cases of sexual assault do not move forward for prosecution, yet little is known about the reasons.
-Through this assessment project, IDVSA will work to broaden our understanding of sexual assault cases in Texas and add to the extant research from other states.
+Through this assessment project, IDVSA worked to broaden our understanding of sexual assault cases in Texas and add to the extant research from other states.

 Compendium of Resources on Sexual Assault (CORSA II) (2020)

 IDVSA created additional evidence-based, victim-centered training tools for professionals working with sexual assault victims throughout Texas…

 City of Austin Sexual Assault Kit Initiative (2018-2020)